Parts of Athletic & Sports Shoes – Nomenclatures in English

 24 – Heel Notch = a U-shaped or V-shaped indentation in the collar of a shoe that is designed to lessen the pressure that the shoe puts on the wearer’s Achilles tendon An Achilles notch in shoes or mid- and low-top boots will accommodate the Achilles tendon in plantar flexion.

 Another common name for this shoe part is Heel Tab.
-A Tab of material that extends from the top of the heel counter of training or running shoe.
+A Tab of material that extends from the top of the heel counter of a training or running shoe.
 If the material is hard and extends too far up the heel, it can damage the Achilles tendon.
 Another way of seeing it is as a small flap or strip of material attached to or projecting from something, used to hold or manipulate it, or for identification and information.

 25 – Mustache = it is a mustache-shaped piece very common on the backs of sports and casual shoes.
 While decorating the collar, it also helps to give a better finish to the back of the collar, while making this area more resistant, which is very active when we put on and take off our sneakers and shoes protecting our foot and reinforcing the shoe back seam.